 - Drive like you always do.

 - Avoid driving between 12AM and 4AM.

-Many Ontarians are hesitant from a privacy perspective as to what information is being gathered and more importantly who has access to this information.
+Many Ontarians are hesitant from a privacy perspective due to fears about what information is gathered, and more importantly, who has access to this information.
 Although telematics devices also record GPS data, other data collected includes driving habits, braking and acceleration trends, and time of use.
 Analyzing such habits can significantly encourage a reduction in premiums since insurance companies can determine good driving habits against those which traditionally lead to accidents.
-Through protection agencies such as FSCO & PIPEDA, the Ontario government closely monitors the use of such private information and ensures the proper collection, storage, and use to avoid any misappropriate resale or application of your personal information.
+Through protection agencies such as FSCO & PIPEDA, the Ontario government closely monitors the use of such private information and ensures the proper collection, storage, and use to avoid any misappropriation, resale, or application of your personal information.